The Most Expensive Metals to Trade in 2023

-Unlike gold, silver is more volatile, as over a few last years, it gained recognition in the industrial world.
+Unlike gold, silver is more volatile, as it gained recognition in the industrial world over a few last years.

-Today, it is used in rockets, submarines, and nuclear devices production, computers, jewelry, batteries, circuits, photography, dentistry and medicine, batteries, solar panels, water filtration, and much more.
+It is used in rockets, submarines, nuclear devices production, computers, jewelry, circuits, photography, dentistry and medicine, batteries, solar panels, water filtration, and much more.
 Among useful properties of silver are also odor control and preventing the spread of bacteria.

 Some other precious metals have similar properties.
 But their markets are small, and they might have limited investment options.
 Here is some short info:

 |Osmium (Os)||$12,860||1 tonne||Russia, Canada, South Africa, United States||Fountain pen tips, record player needles, electrical contacts, fingerprint detection, optical microscopy, surgical implants, measuring devices|

 |Rhenium (Re)||$4,150||50-60 tonnes||Chile, Poland, United States, Uzbekistan, Kazakhstan||Energy, electronics, heating elements, turbines, aerospace, metallurgy, aircraft|

 |Scandium (Sc)||$3,460||15-20 tonnes||Ukraine, China, Russia, Kazakhstan, Australia||Research, fighter planes, bicycle frames, baseball bats, mercury vapor lamps, rockets, robots, lasers, satellites, aircraft|